-Blueprint Version 2022 identifies priority areas for achieving the SECAS vision of a connected network of lands and waters.
+Blueprint Version 2023 identifies priority areas for achieving the SECAS vision of a connected network of lands and waters.
 Get started at secassoutheast.org/blueprint.

 The Southeast Conservation Blueprint is the primary product of SECAS.
 The Blueprint is more than just a map.
 It's a living spatial plan to achieve the SECAS vision of a connected network of lands and waters across the Southeast and Caribbean.
 The Blueprint identifies priority areas based on a suite of natural and cultural resource indicators representing terrestrial, freshwater, and marine ecosystems.
-Across most of the region, a connectivity analysis identifies corridors that link coastal and inland areas and span climate gradients.
+A connectivity analysis identifies corridors that link inland, coastal, and marine areas and span climate gradients.
 You can use these underlying layers to find your part of the Blueprint!